From river to sewer, Paondhoi waits for redemption

 How far will this clean-up go?

 “Though there is no denying that little work has happened on the ground, the smart cities mission did include our plan to revive the river Paondhoi.
-A riverfront development is proposed under the mission and there is hope if the project is taken up in a systematic manner and their speed of execution improved,” says Dr Sharma who served as a consultant in the project during the planning phase.
-The cost of the river clean-up include Rs 177 crore for sewerage and sanitation-related work and Rs 69.55 crore for waste management as per the Saharanpur smart city plan.
+A riverfront development is proposed under the mission and there is hope if the project is taken up in a systematic manner and their speed of execution improves,” says Dr Sharma, who served as a consultant in the project during the planning phase.
+The cost of the river clean-up include Rs 177 crore for sewerage and sanitation-related work and Rs 69.55 crore for waste management, as per the Saharanpur smart city plan.

 “It also has to be more comprehensive and include the clean-up of river Dhamola into which the Paondhoi drains,” says Dr Sharma.
 A plan is proposed under the smart cities mission to widen Paondhoi’s banks and deepen the river bed.
 Two check dams are planned at a distance of one km in the river’s upper reaches to maintain the river’s water level.